simengzheng95/PR-NN_Detector_PRchannel/README.md

 ## Classical Detectors

-There are three classical signal detection methods for the magnetic recording system: Viterbi detector, BCJR detector, NPML (Noise-predictive maximum-likelihood) detector.
+There are three main classical signal detection methods for the magnetic recording system: Viterbi detector, BCJR detector, NPML (Noise-predictive maximum-likelihood) detector.
 We provide the implemention codes in Python.

 1.Viterbi - Error bounds for convolutional codes and an asymptotically optimum decoding algorithm, by Andrew Viterbi.